Solvable groups of interval exchange transformations: Commutation and solvable subgroups

-We actually prove the following lemma first. \begin{lem} Let $G<\IET(\cald)$ be a finitely generated group, and assume that it contains a torsion-free abelian normal subgroup $A$.
-Then $A$ is finitely generated, and there is a finite index subgroup $H$ in $G$, such that $A \cap [H,H] = \{1\}$. \end{lem} \begin{proof}
+\begin{lem} Let $G<\IET(\cald)$ be a finitely generated group, and assume that it contains a torsion-free abelian normal subgroup $A$.
+Then $A$ is finitely generated, and there is a finite index subgroup $H$ in $G$, such that $A \cap [H,H] = \{1\}$. \end{lem}